 For 66% of the considered topologies (or traffic patterns), the performance loss is between 2% and 9%.
-For the remaining 34% of topologies the loss of performance is between 9% and 19%.
+For the remaining 34% of topologies, the loss of performance is between 9% and 19%.

 The computation time of the heuristic algorithm is polynomial and is therefore faster than the algorithm searching for the liquid schedule.
-However, for massive data exchanges, the cost of the liquid scheduling algorithm, not exceeding most of the time 1/10 of a second (see Appendix A), is negligible compared with the gain in communication time attained by liquid schedules.
+However, for massive data exchanges, the cost of the liquid scheduling algorithm, which usually does not exceed 1/10 of a second (see Appendix C), is negligible compared with the gain in communication time attained by liquid schedules.

 The liquid scheduling algorithm can efficiently color a congestion graph if additional information about the routes of transfers (represented by a vertex in the congestion graph) is also provided.
-The algorithm does not rely only on information about the conflicts between all possible pairs of the transfers.
+The algorithm does not rely only on information about the conflicts between all possible pairs of transfers.
 The liquid scheduling relies also on the fact that the transfers are sets consisting of communication links.

-For example the fast algorithm for retrieving the full teams of a traffic, retrieves first all full teams of the traffic's skeleton (see Subsection 3.6.2).
+For example, the fast algorithm for retrieving the full teams of a traffic first retrieves all full teams of the traffic's skeleton (see Subsection 3.6.2).
 The traffic skeleton, in turn, comprises the transfers using the bottleneck links of the network.
-It is an example where the algorithm uses not only information on the conflicts between the transfers (i.e. the congestion graph), but also information on the content of the transfers.
+It is an example in which the algorithm uses not only information on the conflicts between the transfers (i.e. the congestion graph), but also information on the content of the transfers.

 Therefore, in the case of the liquid scheduling algorithm, the transfers cannot be abstracted into vertices of a graph.
-A graph provides only information about a presence or an absence of a conflict between any given pair of vertices.
-By limiting the input of the problem only to a conflict graph, the liquid scheduling algorithm would not receive information about the bottleneck links and could therefore not be able to operate.
+A graph provides only information about the presence or the absence of a conflict between any given pair of vertices.
+By limiting the input of the problem to only a conflict graph, the liquid scheduling algorithm would not receive information about the bottleneck links and therefore could not operate.
 Therefore the liquid scheduling is not a general graph coloring algorithm.